-You will gain an insight into the various stages of court proceedings in civil as well as criminal cases and know what is the right nomenclature to be used for parties in a litigation.
+- Know what is the right nomenclature to be used for parties in litigation.

-You will delve deeper into case files by discerning their arrangement, the difference between a lawyer’s case file & a Judge’s case file and how to start reading them properly.
-You will then explore the meaning of notes/briefs, their utility, relevance and significance to a lawyer.
+- Know the difference between a lawyer’s case file & a Judge’s case file and how to start reading them properly

-You will comprehensively and extensively go through various kinds of briefs/notes that can be prepared along with sample templates.
+- Comprehensively go through various kinds of briefs/notes that can be prepared

 Self-Assessments: Each Module carries a set of 5 MCQs for self-assessment enabling you to zero in on your key takeaways from the Module.

-Prepare a brief of the Public Interest Litigation provided in the dummy case file.
-Get feedback from our subject matter experts.
+Prepare a brief based on a dummy case file.
+Get feedback from our subject matter experts!